DBAPI User Guide

 • Access control: Provides API-level access permission management, supports IP whitelist/blacklist

-• Wide compatibility: Supports all JDBC protocol relational databases (MySQL, SQL Server, PostgreSQL, Oracle, Hive, Dameng, Kingbase, Doris, OceanBase, GaussDB, etc.)
+• Wide compatibility: Supports all types of databases (MySQL, SQL Server, PostgreSQL, Oracle, Hive, Dameng, Kingbase, Doris, OceanBase, GaussDB, etc.)

 • Dynamic SQL: Supports MyBatis-style dynamic SQL, provides integrated SQL editing, execution, and debugging functions

-• Full support: Supports Select/Insert/Update/Delete statements and stored procedure calls
+• All Statements: Supports Select/Insert/Update/Delete statements and stored procedure calls

-• Transaction management: Supports multi-SQL execution, can flexibly control transaction switches
+• Transaction management: Supports multi-SQL execution, supports transaction

-• Plugin extension: Provides rich plugin mechanisms for caching, data transformation, failure alerts, parameter processing, etc.
+• Plugin extension: Provides rich plugins for caching, data transformation, failure alarms, parameter processing, etc.

 • Easy migration: Supports API configuration import/export, facilitating migration from test environment to production environment

-• Parameter processing: Supports interface parameter passing and complex nested JSON parameter passing, supports parameter validation
+• Parameter processing: Supports API parameter passing and complex nested JSON parameter passing, supports parameter validation

-• Monitoring statistics: Provides interface call record query and access information statistics functions
+• Monitoring statistics: Provides API call record query and access information statistics functions

 • Process orchestration: Supports complex API orchestration functions

-• Open integration: Provides OpenAPI interfaces for easy integration with other systems
+• Open integration: Provides OpenAPI for easy integration with other systems

 # Basic Concepts